ncapps/getandcleandata/codebook.md

 * "trainingsubject" - An identifier of the subject who carried out the experiment.

 # Measurements
-These observations where averaged by activity and subject pairs.
+These observations where averaged by activity and trainingsubject pairs.
 * "tBodyAcc-mean()-Y"
 * "tBodyAcc-mean()-X"
 * "tBodyAcc-mean()-Z"